keshavai2003-hash/MindMesh/README.md

 ##  Future Improvements

-* 🔍 Search and filter posts
+* 🔍 Search & filter posts
-* 🖼️ Image upload support
-* 📄 Pagination for posts
 * 👤 User profile pages
+* 🖼️ Image uploads
+* 📄 Pagination
 * 🌐 Deployment (Render / Railway)

 ---

 ##  Contributing

-Contributions are welcome!
-Feel free to fork the repo and submit a pull request.
+Feel free to fork this repo and submit pull requests.

 ---

 ##  Author

 **Keshav**
-Build by using Flask
+Built by keshav

 ---

-## ⭐ Show your support
+##  Support

 If you like this project, give it a ⭐ on GitHub!